Support our work ❤️

 London Open Gardens Weekend

 An annual event takes place when normally closed or hidden green spaces open their gates to reveal their beauty.
-A pass lets you discover secret gardens, private squares, and green spaces normally hidden behind gates, including optional guided walks. - COMPLET WITH WORDTUNE
+As a ticket holder, you discover secret gardens, private squares, and green spaces normally hidden behind gates, including optional guided walks.

 Dates: Saturday 6th and Sunday 7th June 2026

-Where: Please see the official program link for a list of participating gardens and green spaces across London.
-LINK https://londongardenstrust.org/whatson/london-open-gardens-2026/participating-gardens/
+Where: Have a look at the participating gardens and green spaces across London.

 Why go: Discover 100+ hidden green spaces in London, a unique experience you can only have here.